A mixed Petrov-Galerkin Cosserat rod finite element formulation

 While the dependency of the internal virtual work on the generalized position coordinates $\vq$ is clearly obvious through the occurrence of $\vA_{IB}$, ${}_B \stretchedStrain{\vga}$ and ${}_B \stretchedStrain{\vka}_{IB}$ inside the integrals, the dependency of the external virtual work on the generalized position coordinates is only present, when the external force (${}_I \vb$, ${}_I \vb_0$ or ${}_I \vb_1$) is not constant w.r.t. the inertial fixed basis $I$, or the external moment (${}_B \vc$, ${}_B \vc_0$ or ${}_B \vc_1$) is not constant w.r.t. the cross-section-fixed basis $B$.
 This can happen, e.g., when the external moment is constant w.r.t. the inertial fixed $I$-basis, which results in ${}_B\vc_0 = \vA_{IB_0}\T \, {}_I \vc_0$, as applied in \cref{sec:ibrahimovic}.

 Element integrals of the form $\int_{\mathcal{J}^e} f(\xi) \diff[\xi]$ arising in the discretized internal forces as well as in the matrix of compliance force directions, in the compliance matrix and in the compliance length are subsequently computed using an $m$-point Gauss--Legendre quadrature rule.
-Because of the rational interpolation of $\vA_{IB}$, the integrals in $\vf_e^{int}$, $\vW_{c, e}$ and $\vl_{c, e}$ cannot be computed exactly with this numerical quadrature rule.
+Because of the rational interpolation of $\vA_{IB}$, the integrals in $\vf_e^\mathrm{int}$, $\vW_{c, e}$ and $\vl_{c, e}$ cannot be computed exactly with this numerical quadrature rule.
 For polynomial degree $p=1$, we refer to full integration when $m_\mathrm{full} = 2$ quadrature points are used.
 Similarly, for $p=2$, full integration is obtained using $m_\mathrm{full}=5$ quadrature points.
-As it will turn out in \cref{sec:bent_45}, this choice leads to the well known locking behavior for displacement-based formulations.
+As it will turn out in~\cref{sec:bent_45}, this choice leads to the well known locking behavior for displacement-based formulations.
 Thus, we further introduce a reduced number of integration points $m_\mathrm{red} = p$ to evaluate the internal virtual work contributions.
+Further remarks on the reduced integration scheme are given in~\cref{sec:static_condensation}.
 For the evaluation of the integral in the external virtual work, we recommend to use $m_\mathrm{ext} \geq (p+p_\mathrm{ext}+1)/2$ quadrature points, based on the polynomial degree $p_\mathrm{ext}$ of the distributed external force ${}_I \vb$ and moment ${}_B \vc$.